 - Just remember to think ahead on avocados — let them ripen for several days on the counter and then refrigerate after they are ripe.
 You can also freeze avocados effectively if they ripen before you can use them.

-Slow Carb Snack Ideas
+Slow Carb Snacks

-Sometimes what you miss most on high-protein diets is the texture of a favorite food rather than the taste.
-My husband really missed the crisp crunch of chips, but of course chips, cheese curls and the like are not allowed on this diet (or any diet really).
+My husband really missed the crisp crunch of chips, but chips, cheese curls, and the like are not allowed on this diet (or any diet really).

-He has become “Mr. Label-Reader” lately, and ended up finding a chip substitute with no carbs, no sugar, and a little bit of protein.
-We call them chicharrones but they go by several names: Chicharrones, Pork Cracklins, Pork Skins or Bacon Puffs.
+He has become “Mr. Label-Reader”, lately, and ended up finding a chip substitute with no carbs, no sugar, and a little bit of protein.

 Good tips on getting more protein and less carbs.
 Can't wait to try them out for breakfast.